 You cannot get a refund if:

-- you or your spouse or civil partner still own any part of your previous main home
+- you or your spouse/civil partner still own any part of your previous main home

-- the higher rates still apply to you for another reason
+- higher rates still apply for any other reason

 Reliefs and exceptions

-You may qualify for a relief that reduces the amount of LTT you pay or an exception so you don’t have to pay.
+You may qualify for a relief that reduces the amount of LTT you pay or an exception, so you do not have to pay.

-If you buy more than 1 property, you may be eligible to claim multiple dwelling relief.
+- buy more than 1 property, you may be eligible to claim multiple dwellings relief

-If you buy a property that consists of 2 or more dwellings, the subsidiary dwelling exception may apply.
+- buy a property that consists of 2 or more dwellings, the subsidiary dwelling exception may apply

-If you're buying 6 or more properties, you can usually choose to pay either the:
+If you're buying 6 or more properties, you can usually choose to pay either:

-- higher rates of LTT with multiple dwelling relief
+- higher rates of LTT with multiple dwellings relief

 Higher rates are a complex area of the tax.
-This guidance does not cover all scenarios and should not be solely relied upon to work out whether you must pay any tax.
+This guide does not cover all scenarios and should not be solely relied upon to work out if you must pay any tax.